 *Optional for PhD students on the 4+4 model (see below)

 **Only for eligible students (see more below)

 PhD SU scholarships can be awarded to PhD students without a Master’s degree who are admitted on the basis of a Bachelor’s degree and have a minimum of 60 ECTS in addition to the Bachelor’s degree (four years of full-time study in total).
-The PhD SU scholarship is typically paid out in instalments of DKK 12,000 per month (before tax, 2017).
+The PhD SU scholarship is typically paid out in instalments of DKK 13,178 per month (2023-level, before tax).
 The PhD SU scholarship ceases at the end of the month in which the PhD student passes the qualifying examination (and thus obtains a Master’s degree).
 The working and fiscal status of a recipient of a PhD SU scholarship is that of a student.

 In addition to the PhD SU scholarship, 4+4 PhD students are offered employment as student teachers to work as teaching assistants or to perform other kinds of academic work.

 Supplements to the Scholar grant and the PhD SU scholarship